How to Grow and Care for Weeping Fig Plants (Ficus benjamina)

 Disease

 F. benjamina is rarely troubled by disease.
-Rotting roots are really the only thing you need to watch for.
+Rotting roots are really the only issue you need to watch for.

 Root Rot

-Root rot can be caused by two issues.
+Root rot can be caused by two problems.
 The first is standing water around the roots, and the second is disease.

 More specifically, root rot is caused by the fungi Rhizoctonia solani and Fusarium oxysporum.
 Both of these species thrive in oversaturated soil – so in other words, don’t overwater your ficus!